-Texas, Mission, Texas or any other political corporation, subdivision, or agency thereof is pledged to the payment of the principal of, premium, if any, interest on, or the purchase price of the bonds.
+Neither the State of Texas, Mission, Texas nor any political corporation, subdivision or agency of the State of Texas shall be obligated to pay the principal of, premium, if any, the interest on, or the purchase price of the bonds, and neither the faith and credit nor the taxing power of the State of Texas, Mission, Texas or any other political corporation, subdivision, or agency thereof is pledged to the payment of the principal of, premium, if any, interest on, or the purchase price of the bonds.

 In connection with the process which ultimately may lead to the issuance of conduit debt, MEDC charges an application fee of \$2,500 per application.
-During the year ended September 30, 2008, MEDC received a net \$2,500 (net of \$2,500 in advisor fees) in application fees.
+During the year ended September 30, 2009, MEDC received a net \$5,000 (net of \$5,000 in advisor fees) in application fees.

 After conduit debt has been issued, MEDC charges an annual fee based upon the original par value of the bonds, which ranges from 2 basis points to 5 basis points depending on the type of project and the rating of the bonds being issued.
-For the year ended September 30, 2008, MEDC received a net \$326,215 in annual fees (net of \$306,600 in advisor and local access fees).
+For the year ended September 30, 2009, MEDC received a net \$75,262 in annual fees (net of \$75,262 in advisor and local access fees).